InnoPhaseIoT/talaria_two_azure/README.md

 ### Setting up Azure IoT Hub

-- Follow the documentation ['Create an IoT hub using the Azure portal'](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal) to create an Azure IoT Hub.
+- Follow the documentation ['Create an IoT hub using the Azure portal'](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal) to create an Azure IoT Hub and Devices.

 > *Note: There is an option to select , F1: Free tier, when choosing the "Pricing and scale tier".
 For evaluation purpose, this should be enough to use.*